awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

 ## Creating an Amazon FSx for Lustre location<a name="create-location-lustre-cli"></a>

-Use the following procedure to create an Amazon FSx for Lustre location by using the AWS CLI\.
-An FSx for Lustre location is an endpoint for an FSx for Lustre file system that you can read or write to\.
+A *location* is an endpoint for an FSx for Lustre file system that you can read or write to\.

 You can also create an FSx for Lustre location by using the console\.
-For more information, see [Creating a location for FSx for Lustre](create-lustre-location.md)\.
+For more information, see [Creating an Amazon FSx for Lustre location](create-lustre-location.md)\.

 **To create an FSx for Lustre location by using the AWS CLI**
 + Use the following command to create an FSx for Lustre location\.